Mundulea sericea

 Distribution & Ecology

 Mundulea sericea is a survivor.
-This plant coppices (young tree stems are repeatedly cut/burned down to near ground level which may cause regrowth from the stump or roots) well.
-Indigenous locations are in KwaZulu-Natal, Limpopo, Mpumalanga including Kruger, Gauteng and North West.
-It also occurs in Mozambique – widespread – especially in the north, Botswana, Zimbabwe, Tanzania, Namibia e.g. Etosha Pan, Angola, Somalia, Madagascar, India and Sri Lanka.
-The tree in common in savannah (a rolling grassland scattered with shrubs and isolated trees, which can be found between a tropical rainforest and desert biome) and on koppies (small, natural hills rising up from the African veld).
-Occasionally it occurs near rivers.
+This plant coppices well (when young tree stems are repeatedly cut/burned down to near ground level it can cause regrowth from the stump or roots).
+This tree survives frost and heavy rains.
+Indigenous locations are in KwaZulu-Natal, Limpopo, Mpumalanga including Kruger NP, Gauteng and North West.
+Beyond South Africa it occurs in Mozambique (widespread – especially in the north), Botswana, Zimbabwe, Tanzania, Namibia e.g. Etosha Pan, Angola, Somalia, Madagascar, India and Sri Lanka.
+The tree in common in savannah (a rolling grassland scattered with shrubs and isolated trees, which can be found between a tropical rainforest and desert biome) and on rocky koppies (small, natural hills remaining behind from the weathering African veld).
+Occasionally the tree occurs near rivers.
 These plants usually occur below 1 900m and are common in sandy soil.
-The tough Bark helps it survive veld fires which may cause the bark to turn black.
-Butterfly larvae of the Common Zebra Blue (Leptotes pirithous pirithous) feed on the Flowers and immature Seeds.
-This butterfly occurs in Africa, Madagascar, southern Europe and Asia.
-This plant supplies larval food for the Natal Silverline butterfly (Cigaritis natalensis).
-Sunbirds are attracted to the Flowers.
-Bees and Carpenter Bees are agents of Pollination.
-Elephants, impala, giraffe and eland browse the leaves.
+The thick, tough and deeply furrowed Bark helps it survive veld fires that may cause the bark to turn black.

 Ethnobotany